kadamwhite/talks/2018/wceu/slides.md

 ???

+Coding is fun, but it's not the hard part of software developent.

+It's not easy, sure!

-Code's fun, but it's not the hard part of what we do.
-It's hard, sure!
-But we have the best tools we've ever had in the history of the web.
-No, coding gets easier every week.
+But we have the best tools for programming that have ever existed in the history of the web.

 ---